Ramona-Lozon/lozon_ramona_music_mixer/README.md

     when finished, it should allow you to recreate the sounds of sitting in a forest. i hope the project will be able to create a relaxing and peaceful atmosphere.

+    i've grabbed some inspirational pictures of forests, i plan on making a cute scene in adobe illustrator and ive included an example (example-pexels-bruno-glastch.jpg)

 Rubric

 SUBMISSION REQUIREMENTS & DUE DATE